Wildhoney/Formv/README.md

 ## Complex Validation

-In instances where the `pattern` attribute is insufficient for quirky validation, Formv provides the `onValidate` prop which is a function that can throw `Error.Validation` and `Error.Generic` exceptions.
+In instances where the `pattern` attribute is insufficient for quirky validation, you can use the `onSubmitting` callback to throw `Error.Validation` and `Error.Generic` exceptions.

 ```jsx
 import { useCallback } from 'react';